ikogbakelvin/NonLINEAR-STRUCTURAL-DYNAMICS/README.md

 # NonLINEAR-STRUCTURAL-DYNAMICS
-This is a code for the CENTRAL DIFFERENCE ALGORITHM forn
+This is a code for the CENTRAL DIFFERENCE ALGORITHM from the Structural Dynamics TExtbook by ANIL CHOPRA